BASILJACOB123/emu8086_codes/README.md

 # emu8086_codes
-This repository consists of mulitple codes written in assembly level language
+This repository consists of various codes written in assembly level language